 For his involvement in this Landmark case, our Senior Partner, Paul Martin was nominated for Public Justice’s Trial Lawyer of the Year Award.
 Each year, Public Justice presents its Trial Lawyer of the Year Award to the attorney(s) who made the greatest contribution to the public interest within the past year by trying or settling a precedent-setting, socially significant case.

-Our clients’ best interests are always paramount for our Oklahoma personal injury attorneys.
+Our clients’ best interests are always paramount for our Oklahoma Toyota case attorneys.
 In the Toyota case and all injury cases, we are dedicated to providing the best legal representation for every client.
 Our attorneys have more than 100 years of collective experience and we know who to contact for each case that comes to our firm.